 So much rang true about the show, from the Baldwin sisters to the Depression mentality which still permeates so many lives in the U.S.

 One aspect often forgotten is the story of the success of the show, which did not do well at first.
 CBS had put it against NBC’s Flip Wilson, and it struggled.
 The savior of the show was CBS and its excellent cast, but the person who did much to keep it on the air was CBS’s design director Lou Dorfsman.
-Dorfsman was a genius, and understood the Paley CBS brand more than Paley himself.
+Dorfsman was a genius, and understood the Paley CBS brand in some ways more than Paley himself.
 Dorfsman did a gorgeous print ad celebrating the show, saying it was so beautiful it had to die.
 This was in the early 1970s, when the simple charms of the show were WAY different than the racy speed with which the culture was changing.
 Dorfsman was also the person who saved the CBS eye, when they wanted to ditch it after Paley left.

 The ad is one of the greatest promotions in television history.
 And it worked.
 The copy reads thus: